Azure/azure-sdk-for-net/sdk/documentintelligence/Azure.AI.DocumentIntelligence/samples/Sample_AddOnCapabilities.md

 # Analyze a document with add-on capabilities

-This sample demonstrates how to analyze document with add-on capabilities, using a document as an example.
-For more information about add-on capabilities, see the [documentation][docint_addon].
+This sample demonstrates how to analyze a document with add-on capabilities.
+For more information about the supported features, see the [service documentation][docint_addon].

 To get started you'll need a Cognitive Services resource or a Document Intelligence resource.
 See [README][README] for prerequisites and instructions.